Ride with Pride

 Montague High School with the Montague Police and Muskegon Sheriff Depts.

-Reeths-Puffer High School with the Muskegon Township Police Department
+Reeths-Puffer School District with the Muskegon Township Police Department

 Last year was our first year participating in Ride With Pride.
 The students and staff had a lot of fun with program and especially the assembly where we gave the car away.
 The excitement in the gym was palpable when the moment came for the students to see who had the key that would start the car.
 Additionally, the owners of Fremont Ford, who donated the car, had such a great time at the assembly that they offered to sponsor us again before they even left the school.
 It was a fantastic event.
 I think our participation in the program encourages students to do their best, but it also shows the students how much we appreciate it when they come to school and work to be positive members of our school community.